 BRAMPTON PARK HOUSE

-Period Property • Modern Luxury • Village living
+Period Property • Modern Luxury • Village Living •

 HISTORY

-During the C16, the Throckmorton family built ‘a fair brick house’ here, which was extensively remodelled between 1805 and 1825 by Lady Olivia Bernard Sparrow.
-Lady Olivia commissioned Thomas Steadman Whitwell to rebuild the house in 1821-22.
-John Buonarotti Papworth undertook further alterations in 1825 and probably designed the Coach House and entrance lodge.
+During the 16th century, the Throckmorton family built ‘a fair brick house’ which was extensively remodelled between 1805 and 1825 by Lady Olivia Bernard Sparrow.

-Brampton Park House was also known as Sun Babies Nursery caring for about 100 babies evacuated from London during the World War II.
+During WW1 the camp housed German prisoners of war.
+Brampton Park House was also known as Sun Babies Nursery caring for around 100 babies evacuated from London during the war.

 GALLERY